-Reintegration is the process of successfully transitioning offenders to the wider community from the custody of, and/or control by Corrections.
+Reintegration is the process of successfully transitioning offenders to the wider community from the custody and/or control of Corrections.

 We support offenders to: